Harish-Chandra pairs in the Verlinde category in positive characteristic: Technical Background

 \item[3.]
 If $\C$ is a symmetric tensor category, we will always use $c$ to denote the braiding on $\C$.
 When the objects on which the braiding is acting need to be specified, we will explicitly write $c_{X, Y}$ instead of $c$.

 \item[4.]
-In comparison between a symmetric tensor category $\C$ and its ind-completion $\C^{\ind}$, we will us the word ``object'' to mean an object in $\C$, i.e., one of finite length, and we will use the phrase ``ind-object'' to refer more generally to an object in $\C^{\ind}$, one that may possibly be of infinite length.
-Sometimes, for emphasis, we may use the phrase ``actual object'' to refer to an object in $\C$ of finite length.
-We will also use a similar dichotomy to differentiate between algebras in $\C$ and ind-algebras in $\C$ (the latter being algebras in $\C^{\ind}$), and the same for Hopf algebras.
+In comparison between a symmetric tensor category $\C$ and its ind-completion $\C^{\ind}$, we will use the word ``object'' to mean an object in $\C$, i.e., one of finite length, and we will use the phrase ``ind-object'' to refer more generally to an object in $\C^{\ind}$, one that may possibly be of infinite length.

 \item[5.]
 For objects $X$ inside $\Ver_{p}^{\ind}$, we will use $X_{0}$ to denote the isotypic component corresponding to the monoidal unit $\mathbf{1}$, and $X_{\not=0}$ to denote the sum of all other isotypic components.